Floorp-Projects/Floorp/toolkit/components/pictureinpicture/docs/index.rst

 ``PictureInPictureChildVideoWrapper`` and ``videoWrapperScriptPath``
 --------------------------------------------------------------------
 ``PictureInPictureChildVideoWrapper`` is a special class that represents a video wrapper.
-It is defined in ``PictureInPictureChild.jsm`` and maps to a ``videoWrapperScriptPath``, which is the path of the custom wrapper script to use.
+It is defined in ``PictureInPictureChild.sys.mjs`` and maps to a ``videoWrapperScriptPath``, which is the path of the custom wrapper script to use.
 ``videoWrapperScriptPath`` is defined in `browser/extensions/pictureinpicture/data/picture_in_picture_overrides.js <https://searchfox.org/mozilla-central/source/browser/extensions/pictureinpicture/data/picture_in_picture_overrides.js>`_ for a domain, and custom wrapper scripts are defined in `browser/extensions/pictureinpicture/video-wrappers <https://searchfox.org/mozilla-central/source/browser/extensions/pictureinpicture/video-wrappers>`_.